 Going Paleo is said to be a good idea since it is extremely health promoting.
 According to expert Robb Wolf, following the Paleo diet means reducing your risk of diseases such as diabetes and heart problems (1).

 Now that you have a general idea of what this whole thing is about, let’s take a look at why this style of eating is so healthy.

 One of the first things that you might notice about the Paleo diet is that you will be eating a lot of protein.
 This is why people joke about this being a Caveman diet.
 If you are picturing a caveman eating a turkey leg or hunk of beef, you are not totally far off.

 In all seriousness, one thing that the Paleo diet has going for it is that you will be encouraged to up your protein intake.
 Protein is an incredibly important macronutrient (which means that you need to eat a lot of it and it is considered “essential” for good health).
 The general recommendation is that adult males need 56 grams of protein every day (2) but the Paleo diet tends to suggest more than that.

 For example, let’s say you enjoy a typical Paleo breakfast of two eggs fried in butter or coconut oil, two slices of bacon, half an avocado, and some sautéed kale.
-You might add a baked sweet potato if you are more of a moderate carb diet.
+You might add a baked sweet potato if you are more of a moderate carb diet (may use skillets - see additional hints).
 Your protein total will be roughly be 12 grams from the eggs and 6 grams from the bacon, making 18 grams.

 There are 2 grams of protein in half an avocado, and 2 grams of protein in 1 cup of kale.
 That’s 22 grams.
 You can see how, if you add more protein-rich foods at lunch and dinner, you will easily surpass 56 grams of protein per day.